September 11 intelligence before the attacks: Algerian intelligence

 The head of the Algerian state intelligence service DRS, General Mohamed Mediène, known as 'Toufik', had close ties with his counterparts in the US intelligence community, having been received at the Pentagon and CIA headquarters.

 A few days before the attacks of 11 September 2001, he went on a confidential mission to the US.
 With his American interlocutors, he spoke of an imminent large-scale attack against the United States based on a secret memo sent on September 6, 2001 by Smaïn Lamari, the number two in the DRS at the time.

 Shortly after the attacks, only two civilian planes were authorized to take off: the one carrying members of the Saudi royal family and people close to Bin Laden, and the one bringing Toufik to Algiers.

 Bush era reports

 May 1, 2001

 On May 1, 2001, the CIA informed the White House that "a group presently in the United States" was in the process of planning a terrorist attack.

+June 13, 2001

+On June 13, 2001, Osama bin Laden made a tape for supporters mentioning a possible attack on the G8 summit in Genoa, Italy.
+A copy of this tape and related information were obtained separately by Egyptian and Italian intelligence agencies and shared with the US.
+The plan was said to involve a plane packed with explosives being crashed into the summit to kill President Bush and other world leaders in attendance.
+The possible attack was widely reported in the days leading up to the summit, and Italy barred commercial air traffic from the area, deployed fighter jets to patrol, and positioned surface to air missiles around the meeting zone.